scalawithcats/scala-with-cats/src/pages/adt/applications.md

-## Applications of Algebraic Data Types
+## Finite State Machines as Algebraic Data Types

 We seen some examples of algebraic data types already.
 Some of the simplest are the basic enumeration, like